yogeshwaran01/lyricy/README.md

 - Easy to add lyrics to your offline songs
 - Preview of lyrics
-- Synced lyrics with lru time tags
+- Synced lyrics with lrc time tags
-- Lyrics without lru tags
+- Lyrics without lrc tags
-- Save lyrics as lru file
+- Save lyrics as lrc file
 - Add your own lyrics or downloaed lyrics to songs

 ## Usage